 - sink slowly and allow the fish a natural eating pattern in all depths of the water

-- have an open structure, allowing the digestive fluids of the fish fast and effective access to the nutrients in the feed , which is of great importance in the fry’s short digestive system
+- have an open structure, allowing the digestive fluids of the fish fast and effective access to the nutrients in the feed, which is of great importance in the fry’s short digestive system

 Floating and low sinking speed

 Granulates have a large surface area and a low density.
-It is therefore easy to get the granulates to float, before they slowly sink.
+It is therefore easy to get the granulates to float before they slowly sink.
 An effective feeding, which ensures the fry the possibility of eating all of the feed, is attainable with all the most common feeding technologies.
 It is unnecessary to fit feeding systems as close to the surface as possible, heightening the risk of splashing water.
-It is therefore easier to keep the feeding system dry, clean and hygienic.
+It is, therefore, easier to keep the feeding system dry, clean and hygienic.

 All fry are able to eat

 Newly hatched fry is not a homogenous group.
-Some fry hatch earlier than others and are thus more developed when the farmers begins to feed with fry feed.
-When the fry starts eating, not all of them have equal appetite and the fry grow at different paces.
+Some fry hatch earlier than others and are thus more developed when the farmers begin to feed with fry feed.
+When the fry starts eating, not all of them have an equal appetite and the fry grow at different paces.
 Granulates consider these variations.
 When the original pellet is cut, a natural variation in size occurs.
 The subsequent sifting process divides the granulates into groups relating to the corresponding granulate sizes.
 The graph visualizes how the granulate sizes overlap.

 The overlap can also be illustrated differently.
 The picture below gives an impression of the overlap in sizes.
 The result is that all fry, regardless of size, is able to eat and grow.

 Dust is no longer a problem